 The cell-based standard curves for G. lapillus (HG4 and HG7, Fig. 3a) showed high linearity with R2 approaching 1.00.
 The slope for the Ct vs. log 10 cell for HG4 was -3.4, which corresponds to an efficiency 96.8 %; and -3.51, which corresponds to an efficiency of 92.7 % for HG7 (Fig. 3).
-The linear detection for both G. lapillus isolates covered six orders of magnitude.
+The linear detection for both G. lapillus isolates covered five orders of magnitude.
 The lowest number of cells detected were 0.04 and 0.05 cells for HG4 and HG7 respectively (Fig. 3a).

 Figure 3: qPCR cell based standard curves of G. lapillus strains HG4 (circle) and HG7 (triangle).
-Error bars represent the deviation of technical replicates during reactions.
+Error bars represent the deviation of technical replicates during reactions; x-axis is log scale.

-The gene based (gBlocks) standard curve for G. lapillus covered linear detection over 7 orders of magnitude, with a slope of -3.42, and a PCR efficiency of 96 % (Fig. 4).
+The gene based (gBlocks) standard curve for G. lapillus covered linear detection over five orders of magnitude, with a slope of -3.42, and a PCR efficiency of 96 % (Fig. 4).
 The detection limit tested was less than 105 gene copy numbers.
 The Ct for the lowest gene copy number tested was less than 25, so it is likely that the sensitivity is lower than 105 gene copy numbers (Fig. 4).

 Figure 4: qPCR gene based standard curves of G. lapillus.
-Error bars represent the deviation of technical replicates during reactions.
+Error bars represent the deviation of technical replicates during reactions; x-axis is log scale.

-Quantification of SSU rDNA copy number per cell of G. lapillus
+Quantification of SSU rRNA copy number per cell of G. lapillus

 The detectable SSU copies for G. lapillus were 2.24 x 104 and 5.85 x 103 copies per cell for HG4 and HG7 respectively.